 4 Note: The addition of DMSHP to households with electric baseboard heating is not incentivized under any scenario since there is significant natural adoption without incentives, and this measure would not typically pass utility cost-effectiveness screening.

-Figure 0-13.
-Fuel switching net demand impact
+Figure 0-12.
+Fuel switching net energy impact (Mid-rates case)

 Note: Incentives are not provided to households with electric baseboard heating under any scenario.

 Based on the fuel switching analysis, the following key findings emerge: